-When California business owners face a dispute with a business partner, usually the last thing they want to do is take the dispute to court.
-In some cases, litigation is necessary to find a fair resolution.
-However, it is often expensive and time-consuming and draws a business owner’s attention away from their company.
+When California business owners face a dispute with their business partner, usually the last thing they want to do is take the dispute to court.
+In some cases, litigation is necessary to find a fair resolution; however, it is usually expensive, time-consuming and exhausting while drawing your attention away from your company.
+On the other hand, declining to consult an attorney can result in your business being taken away from you, or worse.

-If business owners strive to keep any sort of partnership disputes out of court – as well as preserve their business partnership – then they should ensure that both they and their partners are prepared to sit down together and listen to each other.
+If you, as a business owner, strive to keep any sort of partnership disputes out of court – as well as preserve your business partnership – then try to ensure that you and your partners are prepared to sit down together and figure out a solution.
+While undoubtedly uncomfortable, it is far less expensive and destructive than litigation.

 Business owners should schedule a time to meet with their business partners and have an honest and open discussion about the dispute.
 At this meeting, business owners should: